 Here is an example of what a CTA might look like for the e-book:

 Where does the CTA lead when they click?

 The CTA leads to a landing page.
 Not your home page.
 A special page made just for Eddie and your offer.
 There are many articles about how to create a landing page.
-For example, this one and this one are good.

 There is a secondary reason for all this content too: it drives SEO.
 The more high-quality content you have, the more traffic your site will have (generally).
 Which is pretty cool.